 Now the point of this trade is simple.
 Even if the trade was a failure at P1, and a portion of original capital (amount x) was lost, a win with twice the original capital would cover the original losses, and register a profit.
 The same logic is valid at P3, P4, and so on.

-In order to win, the martingale trader is making the assumption that short term trade results (coin tosses) are not independent of each other.
+In order to win, the forex martingale strategy trader is making the assumption that short term trade results (coin tosses) are not independent of each other.
 That is, one coin toss, or one losing trade, is somehow influencing the outcome of the next trade in line, and making it less likely to be a loss as a result of mean regression.

-Unfortunately for him, as we stated before, the outcome of coin tosses or trades at each period is independent, and there can be any large or small number of heads or tails (or a sequence of up P1, P2, P3, P4, P5) without constituting an anomaly.
+Unfortunately for them, as we stated before, the outcome of coin tosses or trades at each period is independent, and there can be any large or small number of heads or tails (or a sequence of up P1, P2, P3, P4, P5) without constituting an anomaly.
 We will come back to this subject when discussing the gambler’s fallacy.

-In the anti-martingale strategy, the trader does the opposite of what the martingale player does, but still reaches at the same outcome, because events are independent, and it’s not possible to sustain a winning streak infinitely.
+In the anti-martingale strategy, the trader does the opposite of what the martingale forex strategy player does, but still reaches at the same outcome, because events are independent, and it’s not possible to sustain a winning streak infinitely.

 It’s of course very simple to see the problem with this method.
-What makes the trader double his risk on a winning trade at P3 if the result of P3 signals nothing about the winning potential at P4?
+What makes the trader double their risk on a winning trade at P3 if the result of P3 signals nothing about the winning potential at P4?
 And we have already made the statement that outcome at each period is independent of everything else.

 Gambler’s fallacy is the unjustified expectation that outcomes that constitute a rare series will regress to the mean in the future.
 Thus, the gambler (for example, the martingale strategist) believes that a streak of four losses at P1, P2, P3, and P4 implies a higher probability of success at P5, because of the deviation of the series from the mean.
 A simple example of this is the belief that four successive heads in a series of 5 tosses will make the last outcome being a tail likelier.